Rifkin Law Office

 Lori Rifkin, Esq.

-Lori Rifkin is the principal attorney at Rifkin Law Office, which she founded in 2013.
+Lori Rifkin founded Rifkin Law Office in 2013.
 She has extensive experience litigating civil rights cases as an attorney in the public and private sectors, and has led numerous lawsuits to success in jury trials and settlements.

 Ms. Rifkin is a former partner of the civil rights law firm Hadsell Stormer & Renick LLP.
 She also worked as a Senior Trial Attorney for the Civil Rights Division of the United States Department of Justice (DOJ), focusing on matters involving jail and prison conditions, police misconduct, and juvenile justice.
 Ms. Rifkin also served on the Civil Rights Division’s Lesbian, Gay, Bisexual, Transgender & Intersex (LGBTI) Workgroup, advising the DOJ on LGBTI issues.